JuliaDiff/TaylorSeries.jl/docs/src/index.md

 We thank the participants of the course for putting up with the half-baked material and contributing energy and ideas.

-We acknowledge financial support from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and PAPIIT grants IG-101113 and IG-100616.
+We acknowledge financial support from DGAPA-UNAM PAPIME grants PE-105911 and PE-107114, and DGAPA-PAPIIT grants IG-101113, IG-100616, IG-100819 and IG-101122.
 LB acknowledges support through a *Cátedra Marcos Moshinsky* (2013).